 Rome in a Day - A Travel Guide

-A few weeks ago, the boy and I went on holiday.
+A few weeks ago, we went on holiday.
 It was much needed.
 I have been spending so much time trying to juggle everything - working on the house, my day job and running my business, as the boy has been super-busy studying for important work things for the past year or so - that I was a little burned out.

 We were lucky enough to be attending our wonderful friends’ wedding at Villa Palazzola (separate blog post here) just outside Rome.
 As neither the boy nor I have ever been to Rome before, we took the opportunity of spending a couple of nights there before heading to Rocca di Papa.
 Have I mentioned before how much I hate flying?
 Every time I get on a plane I am filled with abject terror.
 I don’t mind the bit where it hurtles down the runway at the beginning, or the bit when it touches down at the end, it’s just the entire bit where the wheels aren’t on the floor that I disagree with.